spraakbanken/karp-backend/docs/cli/create-resource-config.md

 }
 ```

-Currently `array`:s are specified by defining the type and and then adding the field `collection` as in:
+`array`:s are specified by defining the type and then adding the field `collection` as in:

 ```json
 {